pascalkrautm/002---Audio-News-Podcast-Generator/README.md

                 self.volume = Helper.get_voice_volume()
                 engine.setProperty('volume', self.volume)

 After the user has specified the rate and volume, he is asked for the desired language.
-If the user selects "e" and thus English, he has the option to choose between a female ("f") and male ("m") voice.
-If, on the other hand, the user selects "g" and thus the German language, a female voice is used by default.
+If the user selects `e` and thus English, he has the option to choose between a female `f` and male `m` voice.
+If, on the other hand, the user selects `g` and thus the German language, a female voice is used by default.

                 while True:
                     self.language = Helper.get_voice_language()